fyrkov/refcards/AWS/CloudWatch.md

 * Optionally, it can send an alert to SNS topic

 #### CloudWatch Events
+CloudWatch Events delivers a near real-time stream of system events that describe changes in AWS resources.\
+These help to trigger notifications based on changes happening in AWS services.
 * Event pattern: intercepts events from AWS services
   * Example sources: EC2 instance start, CodeBuild failure, S3, Trusted Advisor
   * Can intercept any API call with CloudTrail integration
-* Can also be "Scheduled", e.g. crate an event every 4 hours
+* Can also be "Scheduled", e.g. create an event every 4 hours
 * JSON payload is crated from the event and passed to a target:
   * Compute: Lambda, Batch, ECS Task
   * Integration: SQS, SNS, KDS, KDF